blackflux/object-scan/test/readme/README.template.md

 store.book[0].title
 ```

-The syntax is fully validated and bad input will throw a syntax error.
+The matching syntax is fully validated and bad input will throw a syntax error.

 The following syntax is supported:
 - [Array](#array) and [Object](#object) matching